 Seattle commuters: Expect construction delays on I-5 before 1962.
 Not that things cleared up much after that.

 I've always been a fan of Paul Dorpat's "Now & Then" feature in the Seattle Times.
-I noticed a guy in the UK was making composited cross-time images by matching Google's Street View with vintage photos.
-I made some of my own -- Handy way to time travel without leaving the house, though I sometimes do take the present day shots when things don't align.
-All images can be clicked to see a larger size.
+I noticed a guy in the UK was making composited cross-time images by matching Google's Street View with vintage photos, so I made some of my own -- though I sometimes take my own "now" photos to improve alignment.
+It's been fun to time travel and think about people and events that happened in our region's past.
+All images can be clicked to see them at full size.

 Friday, June 19, 2015

 For many Seattle old timers, 1st Avenue was historically a patchwork of bars, second hand stores and some of the city's more colorful adult-oriented businesses.
 As Seattle made the transition from a blue collar town to an epicenter of technology many of these institutions and the buildings that contained them have given way to a more gentrified (some would say clinical) appearance.
 Here we see present-day 1st Avenue near Virginia Street contrasted with a 1968 view.
 It's interesting to note that the offices for web-based real estate giant Redfin are in a crisp new high rise where Al & Leon once sold furniture across a rambling array of storefronts.